szellmann/visionaray/README.md

 make install
 ```

-The headers, libraries and viewer application will then be located in the standard install path of your operating system (usually `/usr/local`).
+The headers, libraries and viewer will then be located in the standard install path of your operating system (usually `/usr/local`).

 See the [Getting Started Guide](https://github.com/szellmann/visionaray/wiki/Getting-started) and the [Troubleshooting section](https://github.com/szellmann/visionaray/wiki/Troubleshooting) in the [Wiki](https://github.com/szellmann/visionaray/wiki) for further information.